 Perhaps most important among the various tools and settings available on the Tools & Settings screen are the forecast export and import features.
 Due to our new system of automatically managing forecast files, it is no longer possible to simply pass along a ".RWB" workbook file to other users or to REMI for support because a given installation of Tax-PI will not know about forecasts in files that it did not create itself.
 The solution to this is our new export and import features.
 The corresponding tiles are located under the Tools heading.
 The export feature will allow you to select any forecasts you want to share and package them up in a single file that can be imported by another user with the same Tax-PI model.
-Exported forecasts will be contained within a new ".FEX" file format.
+Exported forecasts will be in either ".FEX" or ".FEXML" file format.
+The former format will export the entire workbook, and the latter one will export the inputs that can be rerun when imported, resulting in a much smaller and more flexible file to be read in.
 When selecting forecasts for export, be aware that any parent control forecasts are required to be exported as well and will be automatically checked off.